H-Hikida/KaicoTracker/README.md

 **--format {png,pdf}**
 Output format for figures, default is 'png'.

+**--videoFormat {'mp4', 'AVI'}**
+Output format for videos, default is 'mp4'.

+**--NoShrink**
+If specified, videos are generated with original size.
+Otherwise, they are resized into 1/4.

 ###### Tracking parameter
 **--algo {MOG2,KNN}**
 Background subtraction method, default is KNN.